AbadOrangeCat/ROUTE/README.md

 ## The main idea

-Before we go into setup and commands, here is the core story in one minute:
+Before we go into setup and commands, here is the core story:

 1. You have a classifier trained on an old topic (the **source domain**) where labels exist.
 2. A new topic appears (the **target domain**), but you do not have labels yet.